Big Data For Marketing? It’s All About The Questions

 • How many unique visitors came to our site today?
 Where did they come from?

-My own 4-step plan to Big Data Marketing Insights:
+4-Step Plan to Big Data Marketing Insights

 • Define your customers’ top keywords and topics through search analysis.
 Starting with a simple look at Google Trends.